gizmo-platform/gizmo-platform.github.io/src/learn/arch-ds.md

 station.
 This is important to reduce interference by having as few transmitting radios powered on as possible.

-## `dhcpcd`

-The network on the driver's station is relatively simple and operates in one of 2 modes.
-Either the driver's station has been assigned a dynamic address by the FMS, or it is not connected to an FMS and needs to configure itself locally.
-This local configuration is implemented using a fallback profile, so if `dhcpcd` starts up and times out without a response from a remote DHCP server, it will assign a team specific address as described in the [Network Design](arch-net.md).
-The presence of this fallback address is detected, which is what allows the driver's station to determine if its connected to an FMS or not.

 ## `gizmo-ds`

 This is the main driver's station process.
 It is the result of the